 airport for our flight back to Miami.

-Book by August 15, 2017 and receive free round-trip airfare between Miami and Cuba on the December 13, 2017 departure, plus a $500 air credit towards the round-trip flight between your hometown and Miami.
+Book by December 31, 2017 and receive free round-trip airfare between Miami and Cuba on all departures between December 6, 2017 through March 21, 2018.
+In addition, receive a $500 air credit towards the round-trip flight between your hometown and Miami on the December 13, 2017 departure.

 Offer may not be combined with other offers, and is subject to availability.
 Please call for details.

 The Lowell Thomas Award 2008 ‘Travel Journalist of the Year,' photographer and writer Christopher Baker is one of the world's foremost authorities on Costa Rica and Cuba.
 He has authored guidebooks to Costa Rica, Cuba, Colombia, the Dominican Republic, and Panama in the National Geographic Traveler series.
 He is also the author of the award-winning Mi Moto Fidel: Motorcycling Through Castro's Cuba, published by National Geographic Adventure Press.
 His more than 20 other books include the coffee table book Cuba Classics: A Celebration of Vintage American Automobiles.
 He has written for more than 200 publications, from National Geographic Traveler to Newsweek, and has been an invited speaker at National Geographic headquarters, the National Press Club, and the World Affairs Council, among other prestigious organizations.
 Christopher has been profiled in USA Today and featured on the National Geographic Channel, CNN, Fox News, NPR, and dozens of other radio and TV outlets.
 He is currently partnering with actor/director David Soul to produce a documentary about the restoration of Ernest Hemingway’s recently rediscovered 1955 Chrysler New Yorker in Cuba.